Redocly/redocly-cli/docs/commands/push.md

   Refer to the [`login` command documentation](login.md) for more details.

-- use the `REDOCLY_AUTHORIZATION` environment variable.
-It can be set to either your [personal API key](../../workflows/personal-api-keys.md) or to an organization-wide API key (configurable by organization owners in **Redocly Workflows > Settings > API keys**).
+- set the `REDOCLY_AUTHORIZATION` environment variable to either your [personal API key](../../workflows/personal-api-keys.md) or to an organization-wide API key (configurable by organization owners in **Redocly Workflows > Settings > API keys**).
 In this case, the command may look as follows:

   ```bash
   REDOCLY_AUTHORIZATION=yourPersonalApiKey openapi push ...